What is a lienholder?

 Does Having a Lienholder Affect My Car Insurance?

 Lienholders want to protect their investment, and as such will require that you carry what is referred to as “full coverage” on your vehicle.
-The option of liability only won’t be enough for a financed vehicle, and limits around bodily injury and property damage will likely need to be increased.
-A lienholder’s insurance requirements often include:
+The option of liability only insurance coverage won’t be enough for a financed vehicle, and limits around bodily injury and property damage will likely need to be increased.
+A lienholder’s insurance requirements for coverage options often include:

 · Liability coverage (bodily injury and property damage liability coverage)